 Even though the archery release is a relatively small and simple device, the price for these items varies substantially.
 Some releases will only set you back about twenty or thirty dollars, but some high-end devices can cost over a hundred.
 Additionally, most expert archers will tell you to bring multiple releases with you, just in case you lose one or something breaks, and you have to replace it.
 That being said, buying extra releases can be a costly endeavor, so make sure you choose a make and model that you can easily replace if necessary.

 Some releases are only compatible with certain types of string.
 Most bows come with a high-tension wire, but some also provide a D-ring for release attachments.
 Make sure that your release can work with your bow prior to purchase, so you don’t have to return it.

-When it comes to the best archery releases, remember to consider what type of shooting you will be doing, as this will, more than anything, dictate what style of release will be best for you.
+When it comes to the best archery releases in 2019, remember to consider what type of shooting you will be doing, as this will, more than anything, dictate what style of release will be best for you.
 Also, be sure to test any releases beforehand, just to ensure quality material, as well as how it feels on your hand.
 If you can practice shooting with a release before purchasing, all the better.
 I do mostly recreational shooting with the occasional competition, so I love a wrist-mounted release.
 That being said, either of the Scott Archery releases would be ideal although I do enjoy a dual-caliber system myself.
 If you are a hunter, however, either of the foldback models from Tru-Fire will work perfectly, or, if you prefer a hand-drawn release, the Tru-Fire Edge 4 would be my best bet and it is most comfortable archery release for small hands.